eerdil/Autoencoders/README.md

-# autoencoders
+# autoencoder
-a simple autoencoders implementation on MNIST dataset
+a simple autoencoder implementation on MNIST dataset